Not So Silent Night ... Christmas with REO Speedwagon

 Not So Silent Night ...
-Christmas with REO Speedwagon is the sixteenth and most recent to date, studio album by REO Speedwagon.
+Christmas with REO Speedwagon is the sixteenth and final studio album by REO Speedwagon.
 It was released on November 3, 2009 by Sony Music, two years after the band's previous studio album, Find Your Own Way Home.

 On July 1, 2010, the album was re-released with three bonus tracks, and a DVD was released in a series from Sony Music called The Yule Log DVD, in which the music from "Not So Silent Night ...
 Christmas with REO Speedwagon" is featured with three different holiday visuals (one of them the yule log of the series' title).
 The original CD cover is featured on the DVD menu.

+In 2017, the album was re-released again.
+On this release, "We Three Kings" was added as the 17th song on the album.
+There was also an insert contained inside the CD which allowed the owner to download a third version of "I Believe in Santa Claus."
+A music video of the song was released on YouTube.
+An LP of the album was also released.